jfiander/fa_rails/README.md

 For convenience, each class also has a `p` method, which will create a new instance, and return its `safe` output.

+There is also a `Build` class that exposes a DSL to construct a `Layer`.

 ### Icon